Mirror, Alberta: Lamerton

 Lamerton started as the Buffalo lake trading post in 1892.
 It was situated on the S.E. corner of the N.E.
 1/4-33-40-22, just north of the creek that joins Spotted Lake to Buffalo Lake.
 The post office was opened in 1893 and the first N.W.M.P detachment was opened about 1895.
 The police were there through 1897 and then went away.
 In 1902 and 1903 a constable Vernon was stationed in Lamerton but there are no more records of the detachment.
 By 1907 there was a large grocery and dry goods store, livery barn, hardware store, confectionery, blacksmith shop, creamery, a church, and a hotel.
 The majority of these buildings were either moved or sold after the Grand Trunk Pacific Railway decided to build their roundhouse in Mirror.
 The only remaining buildings on the old town site are a house and police barracks that were moved together to make a farm house.

 Establishment

-The Grand Trunk Pacific Railway in 1911 built a branch line from the Southern Alberta to connect Edmonton and Calgary, running their railroad through Tofield, down to Camrose, west of Buffalo Lake, across the Red Deer River, towards Trochu, Three Hills, Beiseker, and southwest Calgary.
+The Grand Trunk Pacific Railway in 1911 built a branch line from Southern Alberta to connect Edmonton and Calgary, running their railroad through Tofield, down to Camrose, west of Buffalo Lake, across the Red Deer River, towards Trochu, Three Hills, Beiseker, and southwest Calgary.
 The railway was also expected to pass through the Lamerton trading post.
 However, they ran into difficulty when they were trying to purchase the land and they constructed their divisional point two miles to the South.
 This resulted in the Village of Mirror being established.
 The construction of the railway in Mirror caused Lamerton to be quickly abandoned, with its residents and many of its buildings being moved to Mirror.